Meet RepayCentsibly’s Key Staff…

 Education: BA Political Science, MPA in progress

-Education: AS Business, Web Design Tools Certification, Digital Media Marketing Certification (SEO, Search and Display Advertising, Email and Telecommunications Marketing, social media outreach and advertising, etc.).
-Bryan is expanding his education by attending a 6 month intensive web design bootcamp at the University of Utah starting July 2018.
+Education: AS Business, Web and Graphic Design Tools Certification, Digital Media Marketing Certification (SEO, Search and Display Advertising, Email and Telecommunications Marketing, social media outreach and advertising, etc.).
+Bryan is expanding his education by currently attending a 7-month intensive code bootcamp at the University of Utah.

 Education and Technical Experience: Over 3 years experience in database creation, management, and migration, SQL scripting, PHP, web app development and design.
 Attending the University of Utah to complete degree in Computer Science in fall 2018.